seraprogrammer/nextway/README.md

 Free and open source.
 Build something awesome!

 ---
-Built with ⚡️ by developers, for developers
+Built with ⚡️ by Nazmul Hossain, for developers